ALittleMoron/verbose_http_exceptions/README.md

 `apply_all_handler` function also has `override_422_openapi` param (default True).
 You can turn it off to avoid overriding 422 errors in your application OpenAPI schema.

+# What is next?

+I like my project, and I want to implement it for many web-frameworks and add new functionality, so my goals are to:

+- [ ] Integrate this package with [litestar](https://github.com/litestar-org/litestar).
+- [x] Add all http-exceptions for all status codes.
+- [x] Add status codes module to make work with my package easier.